GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/ssr/index.md

 ### 3. Example web server {: #webserver }

 Finally, here's the small express server that brings it all together.
-The main handler prerenders the URL `http://localhost/index.html` (e.g. the main page) and serves the result as its response.
+The main handler prerenders the URL `http://localhost/index.html` (the main page) and serves the result as its response.
 Users will immediately see posts when they hit the page because the static markup is now part of the response.